ayush-kr-repo/raceiq-f1-intelligence/README.md

 | Two-stage | 0.8163 | 1.7127 | 98.61% | 97.92% | 0.9748 |
 | Random Forest | 1.0271 | 1.8504 | 94.44% | 95.83% | 0.9539 |

+- MAE is measured in finishing positions, so the best model was off by less than half a finishing position on average.

 Dataset: 2,979 driver-race records across 149 races from 2018-2024.
 Test set: 479 driver-race records across the 2024 season.
 Feature count: 78 engineered features.